I want to give you a little more depth of

 product.

-a large County bid.
-But we ended up in #1 position on that $4M job after
+on a large County bid.
+But we ended up in #1 position on that $4M

-the low bidder bailed on the project during construction of his
+job after the low bidder bailed on the project during construction

-prototype (we had warned the agency they would be calling us).
-We came
+of his prototype (we had warned the agency they would be calling us).

-in with ideas ahead of everyone else, helped them rewrite the specs
+We came in with ideas ahead of everyone else, helped them rewrite

-realistically, and demonstrated our perseverance BEFORE even getting the
+the specs realistically, and demonstrated our perseverance BEFORE

-ability to work with architects, etc. all play important roles in the
+flexibility, ability to work with architects, etc. all play important

-possible to give you the tools to make informed choices.
+I'm doing everything possible to give you the tools to make informed

 Choose the EFFECTIVE, QUALIFIED bid.